-- 3) A variable is a factor that .
-A) cannot be measured B) is not affected by changes in other factors C) is independent and cannot be determined D) takes different values at different points of time Answer: D Difficulty: Easy AACSB: Analytical Thinking Topic: Causation versus Correlation 4) A correlation between two variables implies that A) there is a cause-effect relationship between the two variables B) it is impossible to measure one variable without measuring the other C) there is a mutual relationship between both the variables D) when one variable changes, the other variable always changes by exactly the same amount Answer: C Difficulty: Easy AACSB: Analytical Thinking Topic: Causation versus Correlation 5) Which of the following statements identifies a difference between correlation and causation?
-A) Correlation occurs when one thing directly affects another, whereas causation implies a mutual relationship between two things.
-B) Correlation implies a mutual relationship between two things, whereas causation occurs when one thing directly affects another.
-C) A causal relationship exists between two variables when they are correlated, but correlation does not necessarily exist if there's a causal relationship between two variables.
-D) Causation cannot arise when correlation is present, and correlation cannot arise when causation is present.
-Answer: B Difficulty: Easy AACSB: Analytical Thinking - 6) Which of the following statements is true?
+- 3) A variable is a factor which: - A) cannot be measured. - B) is not affected by changes in other factors. - C) is independent and cannot be determined. - D) takes different values at different points of time.

+- 4) A correlation between two variables implies that: - A) there is a cause-effect relationship between the two variables. - B) it is impossible to measure one variable without measuring the other. - C) there is a mutual relationship between both the variables. - D) when one variable changes, the other variable always changes by exactly the same amount.

+- 5) Which of the following statements identifies a difference between correlation and causation? - A) Correlation occurs when one thing directly affects another, whereas causation implies a mutual relationship between two things. - B) Correlation implies a mutual relationship between two things, whereas causation occurs when one thing directly affects another. - C) A causal relationship exists between two variables when they are correlated, but correlation does not necessarily exist if there's a causal relationship between two variables. - D) Causation cannot arise when correlation is present, and correlation cannot arise when causation is present.